Thinking about LASIK? Start a conversation with an experienced Patient Counselor to find out if laser eye surgery is right for you. Learn More

 Without treatment, DLK can result in severe eye damage.
 Cells in the eye may swell, and the cornea may scar.

 To treat DLK, eye doctors or ophthalmologists use eye drops to reduce swelling, clear haze, and alleviate discomfort.
-After treatment, the condition resolves within five to eight days.
+After treatment, the condition resolves within 5 to 8 days.

 Is LASIK Better Than Glasses and Contacts?